 You are encouraged to go on exchange to a country whose language/culture you have studied.
 However, this may not be possible due to restrictions placed on the number of students that can go to a particular exchange university.
 You are not permitted to go on an exchange in your country of origin.

 While only 30 points of language and cultural studies are required, further language and/or cultural studies would be highly beneficial.
-Semester 2 in second year provides a great opportunity for such studies either here at UC or at a partner university during an international exchange.

 Graduates will have completed coursework covering financial accounting, marketing, microeconomics and international management.
 They will have specialised knowledge and an understanding of the international business environment.
-Graduates' advanced theoretical and practical knowledge in international business will prepare them well for higher-level employment opportunities or for entry into advanced research degrees.
+Graduates' advanced theoretical and practical knowledge in International Business will prepare them well for higher-level employment opportunities or for entry into advanced research degrees.

 Typical job opportunities include import/export agent, foreign currency investment advisor, foreign sales representative and international management consultant.
 Frequent employers include government departments, banks, import/export corporations, multinational manufacturers, consulting firms, international non-governmental organisations, electronics and transportation companies, and tourism and hospitality organisations.